Shopify/krane/README.md

 *Options:*

 - `--filenames / -f [PATHS]`: Accepts a list of directories and/or filenames to specify the set of directories/files that will be deployed.
-- `--stdin`: Read from STDIN.
-Can be combined with `-f` Example: `cat templates_from_stdin/*.yml | krane render -f path/to/dir path/to/file.yml --stdin`
+Use `-` to specify STDIN.
 - `--bindings=BINDINGS`: Makes additional variables available to your ERB templates.
 For example, `krane render --bindings=color=blue size=large -f some-template.yaml.erb` will expose `color` and `size` to `some-template.yaml.erb`.
 - `--current-sha`: Expose SHA `current_sha` in ERB bindings